vramana/cherow/README.md

 None of these parsers would fare any chance against the official Test262 suite, and most fail a substantial number of them.
 Also, more and more JS tools require parsing support, and slower parsers result in slower tools.
 ESLint already spends a significant portion of its time parsing, often upwards of 1/4 of its time.

-## Performance and benchmarks

-The most important thing for an ECMAScript parser is performance, especially when it is a dependency in other libraries.
-Poor performance will slow down the main library.

-Cherow has been developed from scratch with only one goal - performance.

-You can run your own [performance tests](https://cherow.github.io/cherow/performance/).

-## ESTree

-Cherow outputs a sensible syntax tree format as standardized by [ESTree project](https://github.com/estree/estree), and does not add any "extra" properties to any of its nodes.

-However there is a small difference from other parsers because Cherow outputs an `await` property on the `ForStatement` node.
-This because of the `Asynchronous Iteration` implementation.

 ## Bug reporting

 If you caught a bug, don't hesitate to report it in the issue tracker.
 From the moment I respond to you, it will take maximum 30 minutes before the bug is fixed.